Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/samples/aspnethostedservice/README.md

 ---

 # Using the `EventProcessorClient` with an ASP.NET hosted service
-This is an example of how to create and configure the `EventProcessorClient` in an ASP.NET context as an IHostedService implementation.
+This is an example of how to create and configure the `EventProcessorClient` in an ASP.NET context as an `IHostedService` implementation.
-ASP.NET hosted services can be used to implement background task processing, so are a good choice if your application needs to process events directly from Azure Event Hubs.
-Refer to the [hosted services documentation](https://learn.microsoft.com/aspnet/core/fundamentals/host/hosted-services) for further information.
+ASP.NET hosted services can be used to implement background task processing, making them a good choice if your application needs to continually process events from Azure Event Hubs.
+For more information, please see the [hosted services documentation](https://learn.microsoft.com/aspnet/core/fundamentals/host/hosted-services).

 The [Azure.Messaging.EventHubs.Processor](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventhub/Azure.Messaging.EventHubs.Processor/README.md) package provides a stand-alone client for consuming events in a robust, durable, and scalable way that is suitable for the majority of production scenarios.